Applied causality to infer protein dynamics and kinetics: Materials and Methods

 The six HIV-1 protease sequences are taken from the following PDB identifiers: 3TTP\cite{Kozisek2014}, 2PC0\cite{Heaslet2007}, 1Q9P\cite{Ishima2003}, 1EBW\cite{Andersson2003}, 4Z4X\cite{Shen2015}, and 6P9A\cite{Kneller2020}.
-We choose to simulate the HIV-1 protease monomer because 1) it is one of the test systems in Ref. \cite{Copperman2015} and 2) it is prone to variant selection due to resistance mutations, which also have notable effects on protease's structure and dynamics.\cite{Piana2002, Galiano2009,Perryman2004,Appadurai2016,Souffrant2023} Although the protease is functionally active only in the dimerized form, we believe that studying the monomer in isolation can still yield some insights regarding the protease's functional behavior.
+We choose to simulate the HIV-1 protease monomer because 1) it is one of the test systems in Ref. \cite{Copperman2015} and 2) it is prone to variant selection due to resistance mutations, which also have notable effects on protease's structure and dynamics.\cite{Piana2002, Galiano2009,Perryman2004,Appadurai2016,Souffrant2023,Liu2008} While functionally active only in the dimerized form, we believe that studying the monomer in isolation can still yields insights regarding the protease's functional behavior.

-Furthermore, while computational studies have traditionally focused on residues' root-mean-squared deviation as the only time-dependent property,\cite{Hornak2006,Hou2007} we offer here the opportunity to examine predicted residue-residue correlation functions a sequence-specific dynamical property for analysis.
-These observables can be used in a purely predictive manner from the generated ML ensembles to target mutants that will either enhance or diminish the protein's functional activity.
+\ebII{MD simulations of the dimers were run using the same protocol as the monomer simulations.
+The starting structure for the WT dimer is PDB ID: 1HHP\cite{Spinelli1991} and PDB ID: 3UF3\cite{Agniswamy2012} for the mutant.
+To generate AF2 equivlent structures of the dimers, we utilize AlphaFold-multimer (AFmultimer)\cite{Evans2021}.
+We use the ColabFold implementation (\url{https://github.com/sokrypton/ColabFold}).}